jamesb-jay/adventofcode2022/README.md

 # adventofcode2022
-Code for Advent of Code 2022
+A collection of code for Advent of Code 2022